View on GitHub

 If the resulting string is longer than TOY_MAX_STRING_LENGTH - 1, then it is truncated.

-toUpper(self: string)
+toUpper(self: string):string

 This function returns a new string which is identical to the string self, except any lowercase letters are replaced with the corresponding uppercase letters.

-trim(self: string, trimChars: string = “ \t\n\r”)
+trim(self: string, trimChars: string = “ \t\n\r”): string

 This function returns a new string which is identical to the string self, except any characters at the beginning or end of self which are present in the argument trimChars are removed.
 The argument trimChars is optional, and has the following characters as the default value: